 A: Applications are available on the Admissions website.

 Q: When will I be notified of a decision?

-A: It is a process for both the Admission Office and the faculty to review all of the applications.
-While we make every attempt to get decisions out as soon as possible, this process generally takes about 4 months after the deadline date.
+A: While we make every attempt to get decisions out as soon as possible, this process generally takes about 4 months after the deadline date.

 Q: I missed the application deadline, may I still submit an application?